dmitrykazhdan/Multi-Modal-Training-Data-Creation-with-Snorkel/README.md

 partition_data.py - contains code that partitions the multi-modal dataset, creating the appropriate directory structure and extracting training, testing and validation sample subsets.

 snorkelLabelGeneration.ipynb - Notebook, outlining how Snorkel may be used to generate data labels using both text and image modalities.
-Note that this notebook has to be run from the Snorkel environment (see https://github.com/HazyResearch/snorkel#quick-start) for more info.
+Note that this notebook has to be run from the Snorkel environment (see https://github.com/HazyResearch/snorkel#quick-start for more info).

 execute_models.py - trains all of the relevant models one after the other in a sequential fashion.